freelawproject/free.law/content/pages/recap/faq.md

 Second, if you wish to disable RECAP completely, you can do so via Chrome or Firefox's extension settings.

 ### What browsers are supported?
 Why?
-We currently support Firefox and Chrome, with an experimental version for Opera users.
+We currently support Firefox and Chrome, with an experimental version for Opera.
 We would love to also add support for Safari and IE Edge, but we need a maintainer that is willing to help with these platforms when new versions are released.
 If that might be you, [send us a message][c]!

 ### How do I report a bug or make a feature suggestion?
 You can report bugs [on our bug tracker][bugs] or by [sending us an email][c] — whatever is comfortable for you.